TigerResearch/TigerBot/README_en.md

 ## News

+- [12/29/2023] Tigerbot has published our technical report, to share our approach with technical details and experiences in application deployment。:fire: [[paper](https://arxiv.org/abs/2312.08688)]

 - [12/08/2023] Tigerbot family releases updated models - bigger and better :fire: [[Model Download](#Model-Download)][[Evaluation](#Evaluation)]

 	- Tigerbot-70b base (v2) and chat (v4) updated, chat model's comprehensive ability increased by 19% compared to the previous version;